eth_getUncleCountByBlockNumber - BNB Smart Chain

 Body Parameters

-Here is the list of body parameters for eth_getUncleCountByBlockNumber method:
+Here is the list of body parameters for the eth_getUncleCountByBlockNumber

-jsonrpc: A string specifying the version of the JSON-RPC protocol.
-Typically, this is "2.0".
+jsonrpc: This parameter specifies the version of the JSON-RPC protocol used.
+In this case, it is

 Use Cases

-Blockchain Analytics: This method can be used to analyze the frequency and occurrence of uncle blocks within the Ethereum blockchain.
-By retrieving the number of uncle blocks for a specific block number, developers and analysts can gain insights into the network's performance, block propagation times, and the efficiency of mining operations.
-This information can be valuable for optimizing network protocols and improving overall blockchain efficiency.
+method to analyze the frequency and distribution of uncle blocks within the Ethereum network.
+By retrieving the number of uncle blocks for different block numbers, they can study network performance, block propagation times, and the effectiveness of consensus mechanisms over time.Network Health Monitoring: Blockchain explorers and monitoring tools can utilize the

 Code for eth_getUncleCountByBlockNumber